JetBrains/teamcity-documentation/topics/ldap-integration.md

 If you need to configure authentication without access to web UI refer to the [corresponding section](https://confluence.jetbrains.com/display/TCD8/LDAP+Integration) in the previous documentation version.

-When the `Allow creating new users on the first login` option is selected (this is the default) a new user account will be created on the first successful login.
+When the "_Allow creating new users on the first login_" option is selected (by default) a new user account will be created on the first successful login.
 The TeamCity user names for the new users will be derived from their LDAP data based on the configured setting.
 All newly created users belong to the [User Group](user-group.md) group and have all roles assigned to this group.
 If some specific [roles](role-and-permission.md) are needed for the newly registered users, these roles can [be granted](managing-roles.md) via the __All Users__ group.

 TeamCity stores user accounts and details in its own database.
 For information on automatic user creation and automatic population of user details from LDAP, refer to the [Synchronization](#Synchronization) section.